Early life of Shivaji: Ancestry and self-identity

-Hindu Maharaj शिवाजी महाराज father Shahji raje belonged to the Bhonsle clan, which claimed patrilineal descent from the Sisodia Rajput royal family of Mewar.
+Shivaji's father Shahji belonged to the Bhonsle clan, which claimed patrilineal descent from the Sisodia Rajput royal family of Mewar.
 His mother Jijabai came from the aristocratic Jadhav family, which traced its lineage to the Yadavas of Devagiri.
 Bhonsle clan originated from Deccani tiller-plainsmen who is known by various names as Kunbi or Maratha.

 During his coronation in 1674, Shivaji's royal priest Gaga Bhatta presented him as a member of the Kshatriya solar dynasty, counting the Sisodia Rajputs among his ancestors.
 The claim is also supported by Shiva-Bharata, a text composed at Shivaji's court.
 Some modern historians, such as John Keay and Jadunath Sarkar, believe the genealogy tracing Shivaji's ancestry to the Sisodia Rajputs to be a bogus one, fabricated to claim a Kshatriya social status.
 Historian Bal Krishna, relying on some firmans in possession of the chiefs of Mudhol (who claimed a shared ancestry with Shivaji), traced the ancestry of Shivaji to the Sisodia chief Lakshmasimha, who died at the Siege of Chittorgarh (1303) against Alauddin Khalji.
 However, these documents are of doubtful authenticity, and are considered spurious by other historians.
 According to Sarkar, Shivaji's ancestors were not Kshatriyas at all: they were agriculturalists from a Shudra background.

 That said, although Shivaji is characterized as a Maratha in modern times, he probably identified himself as a Rajput, as suggested by contemporary Rajput newsletters, and a letter of his father Shahaji which calls his family Rajput.
 An English letter by the East India Company factor Henry Revington, dated 10 December 1659, also calls Shivaji a "Great Rajput".

+Allison Busch, Professor at Columbia University states that Shivaji was not a Kshatriya as required and hence had to postpone the coronation until 1674.
+Shivaji hired Gaga Bhatt, a Brahmin scholar from Kashi, to trace his ancestry back to the Sisodias.
+Historians such as Surendra Nath Sen and V. K. Rajwade reject the Sisodia origin by citing the temple inscription of Math, dated to 1397 CE and holds the view that the genealogy was forged by Shivaji's men.

+According to Sabhasad Bakhar, Shivaji did not belong to kshatriya varna.
+So, he had to try hard to win over brahmins in order to crown him as a true king.